AlexanderParker/instruction-template-specification/README.md

 ## Key Features

 <<Replace this placeholder with a list using this user prompt: ([{<List 4 standout features of a premium gaming headset>}]).
 Format requirements: Use bullet_points formatting with each item on a new line.
 Create exactly 4 items.>>

+## Technical Specifications

+<<Replace this placeholder with a table using this user prompt: ([{<Create a specs table for a gaming headset with frequency response, impedance, and connectivity>}]).
+Format requirements: Use markdown format.
+Include 2 columns.
+Include 3 rows.>>

 ## Verdict